 json_attributes: *common_attributesStore your API token in secrets.yaml:

-pagecrawl_api_token: "Bearer your_60_character_api_token_here"Dashboard Card for Multiple Monitors
+pagecrawl_api_token: "Bearer your_60_character_api_token_here"Dashboard card for multiple monitors:

 type: entities